Vietnam - Saigon to Hue by E-Bike

 Day 9: Quang Ngai - My Lai - Hoi An, 37 mi (60 km)

 The day begins with a poignant visit to the My Lai Memorial, where a guided tour helps you understand the events of the My Lai Massacre, one of the most tragic episodes of the Vietnam War.
 Afterward, cycle along quiet village roads lined with rice paddies and fishing boats.
 After lunch, transfer to Hoi An, a UNESCO World Heritage Site known for its preserved architecture, lantern-lit streets, and riverside charm.
 Enjoy dinner together in the evening.
-(B, L, D)Sample accommodations: Emerald Hoi An Riverside
+(B, L, D)Sample accommodations: Anmira Resort & Spa

 Day 10: Rest Day in Hoi An

 Take a break from cycling and enjoy the historic riverside town of Hoi An.
 Wander through the UNESCO-listed Ancient Town, browse shops, or relax on the nearby beach.
-You may also choose to join a cooking class or explore the countryside by foot or bicycle.
+You may also choose to join a cooking class or explore the countryside on foot or by bicycle.
 Your guide can help arrange optional activities.
-(B)Sample accommodations: Emerald Hoi An Riverside
+(B)Sample accommodations: Anmira Resort & Spa

 After a short morning transfer, cycle north along the coast toward Da Nang.
 From there, begin the gradual climb up Hai Van Pass, one of Vietnam’s most scenic and well-known cycling routes.
-The climb reaches 480 meters with sweeping views of the East Sea and the surrounding mountains.
+The climb reaches 480 meters and rewards riders with sweeping views of the East Sea and surrounding mountains.
 After lunch at the bottom of the descent, continue riding along the coast for the final leg to Hue, the former imperial capital.
-(B, L)Sample accommodations: Senna Hue Hotel
+This evening, celebrate the completion of your cycling journey with a farewell dinner alongside your fellow travelers and support crew.
+(B, L, D)Sample accommodations: TCC Imperial Hotel

 Explore Hue by bike on a guided tour through Vietnam’s former imperial city.
 Highlights include panoramic views from Vong Canh Hill, the ornate tomb of Emperor Khai Dinh, the historic Imperial Citadel (a UNESCO World Heritage Site), and the iconic Thien Mu Pagoda.
-End the day with a relaxing cruise on the Perfume River and a farewell dinner.
-(B, L, D)Sample accommodations: Senna Hue Hotel
+End the day with a relaxing cruise on the Perfume River.
+(B, L)Sample accommodations: TCC Imperial Hotel

 Day 13: Hue Departure